 In accordance with N.J.S.A.
 18A:7F-7, as amended, the designation of restricted fund balance - excess surplus is the result of a required calculation pursuant to the New Jersey Comprehensive Educational Improvement and Financing Act of 1996 (CEIFA).
 New Jersey school districts are required to restrict general fund balance at the fiscal year end of June 30 if they did not appropriate a required minimum amount as budgeted fund balance in their subsequent years' budget.
-The excess fund balance at June 30, 2023 is \$0 and therefore, none was assigned for utilization in the 2023-2024 budget.
+There was no excess fund balance at June 30, 2024.